 - Sponsor annual sales contests: Annual sales contests give the sales team a huge prize or financial incentive to look forward to at the end of the year.

-- Design activity-based sales contests: These types of sales contests reward sales activities and behaviors you want to increase and inspire a sense of competition in the process.
+- Design activity-based sales contests: These types of sales contests reward sales activities and behaviors you want to increase and create a sense of competition in the process.

-However, it’s essential to keep an eye on competition efforts because sometimes it can become unhealthy and jeopardize your sales culture.
-Contests should be easy to track while being difficult to game.
+However, it’s important to keep an eye on competition efforts because sometimes it can become unhealthy and jeopardize your sales culture.
+Contests should be easy to track so there’s a clear winner.
 Also, look out for team members who may become overly aggressive or who may sacrifice collaboration efforts for individual wins.
-The key is to get to know what motivates your team and find the right balance that will add to the sales culture you want to create.
+The key is to get to know what motivates your team and find the right balance that will contribute to a positive culture.

-Frequently in sales-based organizations, continuing education and professional development fall by the wayside.
-To build a strong sales culture, encourage professional development.
-This helps keep sales reps’ skills and their ability to win against their competitors.
+To build a strong sales culture, encourage continual professional development.
+This helps keep sales reps’ skills sharp and grow their ability to win against their competitors.
 It also lets your team know you are invested in their future at the company, building their skills and their future advancement in the organization.

-The type of professional development you should invest in are sales and product-specific training that is likely to yield a positive return on investment (ROI).
-You are taking your sales reps away from sales for a period of time, which is causing you to forego sales they could have been making.
-If you’re going to do this, make sure the training brings you a positive return so it will be worth it to take them away from their sales activities for a short time only to sell more of your offerings.
+The types of professional development you should invest in are sales training programs that are designed to yield a positive return on investment (ROI).
+Make sure the training brings you a positive return so it will be worth it to take them away from their sales activities for a short time to increase their success in selling products and services.

-The types of rewards you can offer for daily positive actions could be earning so many points for these actions that are redeemable for prizes.
-Other types of rewards include recognition on a leaderboard, public praise in meetings, coffee, or snacks that the winners enjoy.
+The types of rewards you can offer for daily positive actions could be earning points that are redeemable for prizes.
+Other types of rewards include recognition on a leaderboard, public praise in meetings, gift cards, or their favorite snacks.

-Pro tip: A CRM like Pipedrive has tools to remind your team of the important sales activities they need to perform for the day.
-For instance, if you want your sales team to call prospects in a certain pipeline stage every day, you or they can add this as an activity reminder so that they don’t forget.
+💡 Pro tip: Most small business CRMs, like Pipedrive, include tools to remind your team of important sales activities they need to perform each day.
+For instance, if you want your sales team to call prospects in a certain pipeline stage every day, that can be added as an activity reminder to encourage accountability.

 10. Have Fun

-This is probably one of the most important factors in creating a great sales culture.
-Sales jobs are hard enough, and if sales reps are not in a sales culture where they’re having fun, they’re in jeopardy of going somewhere else with a more fun sales culture.
+This is probably one of the most important factors in creating an enjoyable culture.
+Sales jobs are challenging, and if sales reps don’t feel the sales culture is fun, they may consider leaving your organization for a company with a better culture.
 Having a sense of fun gives sales reps something to look forward to when they go to work every day.

 Frequently Asked Questions (FAQs)